jeeneo/dodge-camera-port-lineage/README.md

 ----
 For NixOS:

-My build system I've created `shell.nix` (which is a modified version of https://gist.github.com/Arian04/bea169c987d46a7f51c63a68bc117472) to setup a FHS shell for building.
+I use a modified `shell.nix` to setup a FHS compatible shell.

-Inside wherever you put `shell.nix`:
+Inside wherever you put the `shell.nix` in this repo:

 ```sh
 nix-shell --pure && cd <lineage root>
 ```

-If you're using nix, ccache is placed inside `/tmp/ccache`, you can delete this if not needed, or disable ccache completely.
+ccache is placed inside `/tmp/ccache`, you can delete this if not needed, or disable ccache completely.

 ----